 Frequently Asked Questions

-What are the limitations of point of care testing?
+What are the limitations of point-of-care testing?

-What are the benefits and advantages of point of care testing?
+What are the benefits and advantages of point-of-care testing?

-What is the greatest advantage of point of care PT testing?
+What is the greatest advantage of point-of-care PT testing?

 What is the point of care in phlebotomy?